Explaining the Loan-to-Value (LTV) Ratio

 LTV for Home Loans

-It is important to understand these limits, as they will dictate your required down payment and how expensive of a home you will be able to afford.
-For example, if you are purchasing your first home you will be allowed to use a loan of up to 75% of your new home's purchase price.
+It is important to understand these limits, as they will dictate how much you need to save for your down payment and how expensive of a home you will be able to afford.
+As a general rule of thumb, if you are purchasing your first home you will be allowed to get a loan of up to 75% of your new home’s purchase price.
 This means that you will have to make a down payment of at least 25%.
 The table below summarises the LTV limits for housing loan borrowers in Singapore.

 LTV for Car Loans

-Given the high price of vehicles in Singapore, car loans are an important product for many drivers.
-For this reason, the Loan-to-Value ratio is also relevant to these consumers.
+Given the high price of vehicles in Singapore, car loans are an important financial product for many drivers.
+The Loan-to-Value ratio is also relevant to this group of consumers.
 The Monetary Authority of Singapore (MAS) restricts the maximum car loan size that banks can offer based on maximum LTV limits.
 For example, loans for vehicles that are worth more than S$20,000 can only be purchased with loans that represent 60% or less of the cars open market value (OMV).
-On the other hand, cars that are worth less than S$20,000 can only be purchased with loans of 70% or less of the vehicles OMV.
+On the other hand, cars that are worth less than S$20,000 can be purchased with loans of 70% or less of the vehicles OMV.
+Regardless of price, your car loan is only able to have a maximum tenure of seven years.

 Read More: